umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/change-rich-text-editor-ui.md

 ## Verify your content

-When you have updated all the relevant Document Types, it is recommend to verify the content that uses the rich text editor.
+When you have updated all the relevant Document Types, it is recommended to verify the content that uses the Rich Text Editor.